Random Pokémon Type Generator

 What is the strongest defensive type combination?+

 Steel/Fairy is widely considered the strongest defensive dual type, with 9 resistances and 2 immunities (Dragon and Poison).
 Water/Ground is also excellent with only a single weakness to Grass.
-Our generator's defensive panel lets you explore and compare any combination.

 Can I use this for Fakemon design?+